-Factory I/O works in two different modes, Edit, and Run mode.
+Factory I/O works in two different modes, Edit and Run mode.
 In Edit mode, you edit a scene by placing parts together and in Run mode, you simulate it in real-time.
-To switch between Edit and Run mode, click the Play button on the toolbar (or press F5).
+To switch between Edit and Run mode, click the Play (F5) button on the toolbar.

 In Edit Mode, you open, save, create and edit scenes.
 Scenes are designed by placing, transforming and modifying parts.

-Delete parts by selecting them and pressing the Delete key.
+Delete parts by selecting them and pressing Del.

-Translate parts by Left-clicking and holding the LMB.
-By default, parts are translated horizontally, to translate them vertically press the V key, hold the LMB and drag.
+Translate parts by Left-clicking and holding the Left Button.
+By default, parts are translated horizontally, to translate them vertically press V, hold the Left Button and drag.
 Factory I/O includes a smart collision algorithm which allows parts to be placed only at valid positions.
 This feature makes building a 3D scene a comfortable and natural experience.

 Parts can be grouped together to easily perform multiple operations at once.
-Select the parts you wish to group and press Ctrl + G to group them together.
-An individual part of a group can be selected by holding the Ctrl key and selecting it.
-To ungroup all parts, select the group and press Ctrl + G.
+Select the parts you wish to group and press Ctrl+G to group them together.
+An individual part of a group can be selected by holding Ctrl and selecting it.
+To ungroup all parts, select the group and press Ctrl+G.

 Some parts include different configurations which can be selected from the Context Menu.
 Available configurations are typically related to how parts work (monostable, bistable, etc.) or the visual representation (color).

 Most previous commands can be executed through the Context Menu.
 Right-click on a selection to show the Context Menu.

 In Run mode, a scene is simulated in real-time and can be controlled manually or by an external controller (such as a PLC).
 A hand mouse cursor identifies parts that can be interacted with.
 Left-click and drag an interactive part to move it; hold Shift to lock rotations while moving.